-The Town of Windsor requires all business and industries serviced by Town of Windsor Water to have their backflow devices tested by a certified tester and results are sent to the Water Department annually.
+The Town of Windsor requires all business and industries serviced by Town of Windsor Water to have their backflow devices tested by a certified tester and results are sent to them annually.
 This requirement includes, but is not limited to backflow devices on service mains, fire suppression systems, process lines, and sprinkler supply lines.
 Homeowner testing of residential sprinkler supply line backflow devices is on a voluntary basis at this time.
 Mandatory testing of residential sprinkler supply line backflow devices will be required at a later date.

 Back flow means water flowing backwards into the water supply system.
 There are two ways back flow can enter the water supply from a sprinkler system; back siphonage and back pressure.
 Back siphonage happens when the pressure in the water supply suddenly drops.
 Pressure drops can happen because of nearby firefighting or repairs of breaks in the Town water main.
 The pressure drop creates a vacuum, sucking the water backward through the system.
 The vacuum is much like a person sipping on a straw, which causes liquid to flow in the opposite direction.
 Back pressure is also reversal of water flow in the water system.
 However, this type of reversal happens when water pressure increases on the customer's side of the water system.
 Examples of things that can cause pressure increases in your sprinkler system would be injection fertilizing or blowing out the system in the fall.